-3.0 Background

-- 3.1 This is an application for a Standard Temporary Event Notice.
-Police have objected on the grounds of crime and disorder and public nuisance. - 3.2 Enclosed is a copy of the application.
-(See Appendix 1).
-Also enclosed is a copy of the premises licence.
-(See Appendix 2). - 3.3 The applicant has described the nature of the application as follows: The supply of alcohol Regulated Entertainment Late Night Refreshment - 3.4 The premises that has been applied for is: - 3.5 The dates that have been applied for are as follows: - 3.6 The times that have been applied for are as follows: - 3.7 A map showing the relevant premises and immediate area is included as Appendix 3.
+- 3.0 Background - 3.1 This is an application for a Standard Temporary Event Notice. - 3.2 Enclosed is a copy of the application.
+(See Appendix 1). - 3.3 Enclosed is a copy of the premises licence.
+(See Appendix 2). - 3.4 The applicant has described the nature of the application as follows:

+The Supply of Alcohol Regulated Entertainment Late Night Refreshment

+3.5 The premises that has been applied for is: